Chad Ryan Billingsley

 Pitcher Chad Billingsley was selected by the Los Angeles Dodgers in the first round of the 2003 amateur draft.
 He was signed by scout Marty Lamb for a $1.375 million bonus and made his pro debut that summer.

-After being named the Dodgers' Minor League Pitcher of the Year in 2004 and 2005, Billingsley made his big league debut with the club in 2006.
+After being named the Dodgers' Minor League Pitcher of the Year in 2004 and 2005, Billingsley made his big league debut in 2006.
 He went 7-4, 3.80 in 18 games that first season, and also pitched a couple of scoreless innings in relief against the New York Mets in the NLDS.
 He confirmed his promise with a 12-5 mark and a 3.31 ERA in 2007.
 He began the season in the bullpen, but moved to the starting rotation where he was solid, making 20 starts in his 43 appearances.
-He continued to excel in 2008, his first season spent as a full-time starter in the majors.
+He continued to excel in 2008, his first season as a full-time starter in the majors.
 He went 16-10 in 35 games, pitching 200 2/3 innings with a 3.14 ERA and 201 strikeouts.
-Now considered the Dodgers' ace, he beat the Chicago Cubs handily in Game 2 of the NLDS, 10-3, but had a brutal outing in Game 2 of the NLCS against the Philadelphia Phillies.
-Not only did he give up 8 runs in 2 1/3 innings, but he failed to retaliate when his mound opponent Brett Myers threw at Russell Martin and Manny Ramirez.
+Now considered the Dodger ace, he beat the Chicago Cubs handily in Game 2 of the NLDS, 10-3, but had a brutal outing in Game 2 of the NLCS against the Philadelphia Phillies.
+Not only did he give up 8 runs in 2 1/3 innings, but he failed to retaliate when his mound opponent, Brett Myers, threw at Russell Martin and Manny Ramirez.
 He went on to lose his follow up start in Game 5, and the Dodgers were eliminated in 6 games.